Scraping, harvesting, or extracting is the process of getting all the information from some public site. It automates manual exporting of the data.

 Sometimes Google adds other categories to your searches.
-For example, when you search for restaurants you might see bars, coffee shops, or even hotels.
-This might lead to irrelevant data, especially when you are using some minor categories like swimming pools.
+For example, when you search for restaurants, you might see bars, coffee shops, or even hotels.
+This might lead to irrelevant data, especially when you are using minor categories like swimming pools.

 Filter results by applying Filters to the subtypes column.
-Such filters can eliminate all the irrelevant data and return you only what you need.
+Such filters can eliminate all the irrelevant data and return only what you need.
 To avoid empty results, make sure you are familiar with the values of the fields before using the Filters.

 There are some cases when predefined locations or/and categories aren’t enough.
 Use “Custom locations” or/and “Custom categories” options to insert the categories or/and locations you need.